-Start with a few hours the first day, then a few more hours the next day, and so on.
+Start with a few hours the first day, a few more hours the next day, and so on.
 Outdoors, your venus flytrap will have the chance to feast on plenty of insects.
-Bring your plant inside in the fall, checking them carefully for pests or other issues.
+Bring your plant inside in the fall, checking it carefully for pests or other issues.

 Step 2: Prepare the container by filling it with the growing medium and moistening the medium well.
 Using your finger or a pencil, poke a hole a few inches deep into the growing medium.

 Step 3: Gently turn the mother plant out of its pot, taking care not to damage the plant.
-Using your fingers, carefully pull apart the rosettes and look to see if the new rosette has developed a root system of its own.
-If not, the plant is not yet ready to be divided, and you should wait until the following spring to divide it.
+Using your fingers, carefully pull apart the rosettes, and look to see if the new rosette has developed a root system of its own.
+If not, the plant isn't yet ready to be divided, and you should wait until the following spring to divide it.
 If the new rosette does have a root system, you can continue separating the rosettes.

 Step 4: Plant the division in the prepared container.
 Replant the mother plant in its original container.